chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 }
 ```

-Another example for the situation when the user account fails authentication due to account being disabled:
+Another example for the situation when the user account fails authentication due to the account being disabled:

 ```json
 {